 Over the years, I’ve consulted with hundreds of independent tax professionals, and this latter task is often the most challenging.
 Something I hear often is, “I’m an accountant, not a salesperson.”

 Well, I hate to break it to you, but if you’re in private practice, you’re actually a salesperson first and foremost, above anything else.

 It’s something that a lot of practitioners don’t want to hear, let alone think about.
 But the cold, hard truth is this: regardless of an Ivy League education and a slew of alphabet soup after your name, all the knowledge, expertise, and credentials in the world are utterly useless if you can’t get clients in the door.

 Fortunately, marketing your services really isn’t that hard.
+You have many options to choose from about how you want to approach it, whether you see this site and look to hire them to assist or do it yourself.
 In this article, I’d like to show you exactly how easy it can be.

 First, understand that marketing takes either time or money.
 Most solo practitioners tell me that they have more time on their hands than money in the bank, so in this article we’ll be focusing on low and no-cost marketing strategies that take time.

 Bear in mind that marketing is not a 10 minute per week activity.
 In fact, most business consultants will tell you that you should spend at least half your day on marketing…even more if you are just starting out.
 With the simple, yet effective, marketing plan I will outline here for you, you’re going to need to commit one or two hours per day.
 However, using the plan outline here, you will be successful and make a living, as long as you commit to following the steps.